Research Bias – Definition, Types & Identification

 Interviewer bias

-Interviewer bias is a type of research bias where the reactions or behavior of the interviewer influences the participant.
+Interviewer bias is a type of research bias where the reactions or behaviour of the interviewer influences the participant.
 This can be due to their tone of voice, phrasing of questions, but also their body language and facial expressions that have an impact on their answers during surveys.

 Example